kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

 }
 ```

-* The Funnel forwards the Request to the Document Controller.
+* The Funnel forwards the request to the Document Controller.

-* The Document Controller sends the request to the Storage Engine service, who sends the request to the data storage.
+* The Document Controller sends the request to the Storage Engine, which sends the request to the Storage Service.

-* Once the Storage Engine gets the response back, it replies to the Document Controller.
+* Once the Storage Engine gets the response back, it in turn sends a response to the Document Controller.

-* The Document Controller wraps the response in a Kuzzle Response and forwards it back to the user.
+* The Document Controller wraps the response and sends it back to the client.

-### Subscribe and Notification scenario
+## Asynchronous Communication

+In an asynchronous request, Kuzzle Backend will receive a request over one channel, process it, and trigger a response over another channel.
+In order to receive the response, the Client must subscribe to the trigger.
+Because two separate channels are used, the request and response do not need to be made by the same Client nor do they need to be made sequentially.

+This form of communication is generally referred to as publish/subscribe, because on the one side a Client is **subscribing** to a channel and on the other side a Client is **publishing** to a channel.

-This subsection describes the life-cycle of real-time notifications about persistent and non persistent data, implementing the [Publish/Subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).
+This subsection describes the life-cycle of real-time notifications which implement the [Publish/Subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) pattern.

-Remember the [Architecture overview]({{ site_base_path }}guide/kuzzle-depth) and focus on the components involved by pub/sub actions:
+In the diagram below, we highlighted the components of Kuzzle Backend's [Architecture]({{ site_base_path }}guide/kuzzle-depth) that are used in the publish/subscribe pattern:
 ![pubsub_overview]({{ site_base_path }}assets/images/request-scenarios/pubsub/overview.png)

-#### 1st step: subscription
+#### Subscribing to a Channel

-The following diagram shows how two different clients, a Websocket and a MQ one, subscribe to data.
+The following diagram shows how a client can subscribe to a channel.

 ![pubsub_scenario_details1]({{ site_base_path }}assets/images/request-scenarios/pubsub/details1.png)

-* The client application opens a Websocket or a MQ connection and sends a subscription message with some filters (see the [API Documentation]({{ site_base_path }}api-documentation/controller-realtime/subscribe)).
-For instance, to be notified about any content posted to the collection `users`, containing a field `hobby` equals to `computer`:
+* The client application opens a websocket (or MQ) connection, sends a subscription request (see the [API Documentation]({{ site_base_path }}api-documentation/controller-realtime/subscribe)), and then listens for the `<requestId>` event on the socket.
+The subscription request is a message that contains a filter description which tells Kuzzle Backend what events should trigger a response.
+For instance, this message would trigger a response whenever content is posted to the `users` collection that contains the field `hobby` with value `computer` (see the [Kuzzle DSL Reference]({{ site_base_path }}kuzzle-dsl/) for more details):
 ```javascript
 {
   "controller": "realtime",